 - The Golden Temple has been a monument of worldwide fame on account of organizing the largest langar sewa in the world, where more than 35000 people are fed on a daily basis.

-- Population of Punjab(Indian Punjab) is greater than that of Australia.
+- The population of Punjab(Indian Punjab) is greater than that of Australia.

-- Punjab is most safe and prosperous state in India.
+- Punjab is the safest and prosperous state in India.

 - Sons of Punjab have also contributed to the glorious Indian Army for generations.